 The social work internship program at CancerCare serves as a second-year field placement for advanced clinical students who have an interest in the field of oncology social work.
 It offers students an opportunity to expand their knowledge of the physical, emotional, social and spiritual impact of cancer on a person’s life.
-Interns can refine social work skills pertinent to working with people who are living with cancer through individual counseling, support groups, education and case management services.
+Interns can refine social work skills pertinent to working with people who are living with cancer through individual counseling, support groups, education and resource navigation services.
 Populations include patients, caregivers and the newly bereaved.
 Supervision and mentorship are provided by oncology social workers specializing in psychosocial oncology.

 Our program is guided by the Council on Social Work Education (CSWE) Social Work Competencies that graduating MSW students are expected to acquire in their master’s program.
 In addition to the CSWE competencies, this internship will: